-Here we aim to clarify each scenario for you, and to offer some practical guidance on what you can do if you are involved in such a case.
+In this guide we aim to clarify what wrongful dismissal is, how it relates to gross misconduct, and to offer some practical guidance on what you can do if you are involved in such a case.

 Remember to try our free Settlement Agreements Calculator to see how much you should get in your settlement in these circumstances.

-Not being paid your notice pay is technically known as ’wrongful dismissal’.
-Wrongful dismissal actually means that you were dismissed and then you weren’t paid for your notice period.
+Not being paid your notice pay is technically known as Wrongful Dismissal.
+In practice it actually means that you were dismissed without being paid for your notice period.

 For example, let’s say that your contract of employment stipulates that your employer has to give a month’s notice to terminate your employment.
 However, your employer tells you that you are dismissed, that you should go home immediately and that you won’t be paid your month’s notice.
 That’s wrongful dismissal, and you could have a claim in the employment tribunal or, preferably, a settlement agreement to be negotiated.